What is knee tendonitis?

 The knee joint comprises of the bones of the thigh and the leg along with several muscles and tendons (ends of the muscle that connects the muscle to the bone).
 The term tendonitis refers to inflammation of the tendons.
 The tendons and the other structures in the knee joint are regularly exposed to various ranges of wear and tear.

 The amount of regular usage is generally higher in individuals involved in athletics and certain other sports such as rugby, football or rowing.
 The tendons of the knee may often become inflamed owing to overuse of the knee or trauma involving the knee joint.
-Such knee injuries are commonly noted in individuals who are involved in different kinds of sports.
+Such knee injuries are commonly noted in individuals who are involved in different kinds of sports or older people.

 Types of knee tendonitis